AlexisMatzopoulos/plainwrite/DEPLOYMENT_GUIDE.md

 # 🚀 DEPLOYMENT GUIDE FOR NEW DOMAIN

-## EchtSchreib - Step-by-Step Deployment Instructions
+## PlainWrite - Step-by-Step Deployment Instructions
 **Branch:** paddle-final
 **Target:** New production domain with Paddle integration